GregRos/career.gregros.dev/vault/Places/P_Appdome/Achievements.md

 > [!column|no-title]
-> > [!success] Modernized workflows
+> > [!success] Evolved codebases
-> > Introduced PRs and code reviews, set up CI/CD in Jenkins and added JIRA integration.
+> > Continuous refactoring through application of design principles and a focus on software interfaces.
 >
-> > [!success] End-to-End
+> > [!success] Improved workflows
-> > Worked closely with teams on every stage of feature development, including design, testing, and maintenance.
+> > Introduced PRs and code reviews, contributed to CI/CD, and improved issue tracking.
 >
-> > [!success] Improved runtimes
+> > [!success] Feature lifecycle
-> > Migrated Node.js versions and used profiling to solve performance issues.
+> > Participated in feature design and specification as well as hands-on development.
 >
-> > [!success] Refactored a lot
+> > [!success] Managed runtimes
-> > Used basic design principles such as SoC and concepts like middleware.
-I also improved database schemas.
->

-2
+> > Migrated #nodejs versions, used #profiling to solve performance problems, and fixed dependency issues.